venugoapalreddy/biztalk-docs/biztalk/core/configuring-fallback-acknowledgement-properties-x12.md

 manager: "anneta"
 ---
 # Configuring Fallback Acknowledgement Properties (X12)
-In the fallback agreement, you can specify how [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] generates acknowledgments in response to X12-encoded interchanges received from the party and what type of acknowledgment to return to a party.
+In the fallback agreement, you can specify how [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] generates acknowledgments in response to X12-encoded interchanges received from the party and what type of acknowledgment to return to a party.
 This section provides instructions on how to do the same.

 > [!NOTE]
 >  The acknowledgement properties described here apply also for HIPAA acknowledgements.

 ## Prerequisites
- You must be logged on as a member of the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administrators or [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] B2B Operators group.
+ You must be logged on as a member of the [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administrators or [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] B2B Operators group.

 ### To configure X12 ACK properties

-1. In the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration Console, right-click the **Parties** node, and then click **X12 Fallback Settings**.
+1. In the [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration Console, right-click the <strong>Parties</strong> node, and then click <strong>X12 Fallback Settings</strong>.

 2. In the **X12 Fallback Settings** dialog box, in the **X12 Agreement Pages** tab, under the **Interchange Settings** section, click **Acknowledgements**.

 3. Select **TA1 Expected** to return a technical (TA1) acknowledgment to the interchange sender.

 4. Select **997 Expected** to return a functional (997) acknowledgment to the interchange sender.

 5. Click **Apply** to accept the changes before continuing with the configuration, or click **OK** to validate the changes and then close the dialog box.

 ## See Also
  [Configuring X12 Fallback Agreement Properties for Interchange Processing](../core/configuring-x12-fallback-agreement-properties-for-interchange-processing.md)